-The main thing that is improved between versions 2 and 3 is that in version 3, information about the sample, i.e. the location, thickness, independently determined erosion rate, etc., is separated from information about a cosmogenic-nuclide measurement.
+The main thing that is different here from version 2 is that information about the sample, i.e. the location, thickness, independently determined erosion rate, etc., is separated from information about a cosmogenic-nuclide measurement.

 The reason for doing this is that it facilitates entering data for multiple nuclide measurements on the same sample.
-You only have to enter data about the sample once, and you only enter data about as many nuclide measurements pertaining to that sample as you want, and you don't have to either (i) redundantly enter the sample info for each nuclide measurement, or (ii) enter a lot of zeros for measurements that you didn't make.
+You only have to enter data about the sample once, and you only enter data about the nuclide measurements you actually made, and you don't have to enter a lot of zeros for measurements that you didn't make.
 So this is a big advantage in terms of flexibility and compactness.
 It looks a little like a relational database, which is not a huge surprise as it's kind of derived from how the ICE-D database is set up.

 The disadvantage is that is is a very little bit more complicated than the version 2 input format.
 However, it is still spreadsheet-friendly and should require only minor changes to input spreadsheets.
-In addition, the version 3 input page will continue to accept data formatted in version 2 form, at least for the time being, so you may not have to worry about this at all.
+In addition, at least for the time being the version 3 input page still accepts data formatted in version 2 form, so you may not have to worry about this at all.

 Data to be entered are arranged in blocks, or lines, that are separated by semicolons; so each string of text that ends in a semicolon describes either a sample or a nuclide concentration measurement made on that sample.
 Here is an example:

 PH-1 41.3567 -70.7348 91 std 4.5 2.65 1 0.00008 1999; PH-1 Be-10 quartz 123453 3717 KNSTD; PH-1 Al-26 quartz 712408 31238 KNSTD;